Cognitive-Ecosystem/Infrastructure/README.md

-# Infrastructure for Cognitive Assessments
+# Infrastructure for Cognition

-Over the past century, we have made significant in roads into understanding and measuring cognition.
+The purpose of this wiki is to serve as a resource of knowledge and methods for assessing cognition in aging and preclinical dementia populations.

+(working on a snazzy intro to fill this out more)